cysouw/diathesis/text/c01_introduction.md

 All in all, there are about 250 different German diatheses described in this book, some highly productive, some only attested for a handful of verbs.
 The main goal of this book is to present this wealth of grammatical possibility in a unified manner, while at the same time attempting to classify and organise this diversity.
 I will make no attempt to fit all these constructional possibilities of the German language into any specific grammatical framework, although the collection of diatheses presented here might be taken as a modelling-challenge for any grammatical theory.

 It might come as a surprise that there are so many different diatheses in German, but my impression is that German is no exception among the world's languages in this respect.
 I expect that all languages have a wealth of different ways in which to construe a sentence around a lexical predicate.
 In a sense, diatheses allow for the expression of different perspectives on the event described, something that is arguably a common desire of any language user.
-Looking at it this way, diathesis belongs squarely in the same domain of grammatical analysis as tense, aspect, mood or evidentiality.

 This first chapter summarises the basic definitional properties of diathesis.
 The next Chapter [-@sec:structure] describes in detail how diatheses are analysed and classified.
 Chapter [-@sec:summary] presents a summary of the 60+ major German diatheses and proposes German names for those structures.
 Chapters [-@sec:case] to [-@sec:zuminfinitive] are the main, almost database-like, chapters discussing each sentence structure separately.
 Finally, Chapters [-@sec:adj] to [-@sec:subordination] discuss additional phenomena that are related to diathesis.

-In this book, each diathesis has its own sub-subsection with an unique section header that can be used as a name to refer to the diathesis (e.g. [@sec:participles-werden-passive] on the *werden + Partizip* passive).
+In this book, each diathesis has its own sub-subsection with an unique section header that can be used as a name to refer to the diathesis (e.g. [@sec:participles-werden-passive] on the "*werden + Partizip* passive").
 Many of these unique names are quite boring, but hopefully descriptively useful for future reference.
 Individual verbs (often with concrete examples) are listed with each diathesis to show the extend of its applicability.
 Neither these lists of verbs nor the examples are intended to be exhaustive in any way.
 They should be seen as a first step towards more in-depth research into individual diatheses or into the different constructional possibilities that exist for individual verbs.

 The current attempt to present a all-encompassing survey of German diatheses builds on a rich scholarly tradition (with many scholarly precursors to be cited in appropriate places throughout this work).
 A comparable and highly influential survey of diathesis for English is Levin [-@levin1993], followed by a similar attempt for German by Sauerland [-@sauerland1994].
 A recent cross-linguistic survey of valency and diathesis in this tradition is edited by Malchukov & Comrie [-@malchukov2015a], which also includes data on German [@haspelmath2013a].
 Independent of Levin's work, there is a long tradition in the German grammatical literature to investigate diathesis, e.g. as '*Konversenverhältnis der Aktanten*' [@eroms1980: 24; cf. @heringer1968].
 Basic summaries of german diathesis in the context of valency can be found in Eroms [-@eroms2000: Ch.
 10] or Ágel [-@agel2000: Ch.
 6].
 There even exist a few monographs about specific German diatheses [e.g. @leirbukt1997; @holl2010; @jager2013] and recently some corpus studies into the effect of specific diatheses on individual verbs have appeared [@devaere2018; @imo2018; @dux2020: Ch.
 6].